 The Church of St Denis, East Hatley is a Grade II* listed building.
-It was probably built in 1217 – the majority of the surviving fabric is from the 13th century.
+It was probably built in 1217 – the majority of the surviving fabric in the nave is from the 14th century.

-In 1874 William Butterfield, the notable nineteenth century architect, carried out substantial restoration work, renewing the roof and floor, replacing box pews with a more inclusive arrangement for all worshippers, moving the pulpit, installing heating, redesigning the chancel and adding a vestry.
+In 1874 William Butterfield, the notable 19th century architect, carried out substantial restoration work, renewing the roof and floor, replacing box pews with a more inclusive arrangement for all worshippers, moving the pulpit, installing heating, redesigning and enlarging the chancel and adding a vestry.

-He used the original roof timbers as the supports for the floor – they are still there, albeit now under the new floor laid in 2018, but visible when any of the six inspection hatches are lifted.
+He used the original medieval roof timbers as the supports for the floor – they are still there, albeit now under the new floor laid in 2018, but visible when the inspection hatches in the nave are lifted.

-The church was last used for worship in 1959 and, in order to prevent its demolition by the Diocese, ownership was conveyed by the Church Commissioners to South Cambridgeshire District Council in 1985 ‘for use as a nature reserve and for the study of natural history’ – it is now a designated Local Nature Reserve.
+The church was last used for worship in 1959 and, in order to prevent its demolition by the Diocese, ownership was conveyed by the Church Commissioners to South Cambridgeshire District Council in 1985.

 In a terrible state